anderson-joyle/Power-Fx-cookbook/README.md

   Coming soon.

 ### Evaluate
-  Runtime evaluate a Power Fx expression and returns a result value (FormulaValue).
+  Runtime evaluates a Power Fx expression and returns a result value (FormulaValue).
   The following is the simplest way to verify if an expression is valid:
   ```
   var expression = "1 + 2"; // Some Power Fx expression